-- fair value accounting principles not adopted or incorrectly applied; - timing difference between capital account statement and the Fund's reporting date; and - completeness of the adjustments made to reported NAV to arrive at estimated fair value.
+- fair value accounting principles not adopted or incorrectly applied; - timing differences between investment capital account statement and the Fund's reporting date; and - completeness of the adjustments made to reported NAV to arrive at estimated fair value.

-How the scope of our key audit matter
+How the scope of our audit responded to the key audit matter

-We obtained an understanding and tested relevant controls applicable to the audit responded to the valuation of investments recognised at FVTPL.
+We obtained an understanding of the relevant controls applicable to the valuation of investments recognised at FVTPL.

-We obtained and reviewed investment advisor meeting minutes and obtained an understanding of the approach the Trustee's took in evaluating and assessing the estimation uncertainty relating to the impact of the Russia/Ukraine conflict on the investments including judgments and assumptions made in arriving at any provisions or write downs.
+We obtained and reviewed Investment Advisor meeting minutes and obtained an understanding of the approach the Trustee took in evaluating and assessing the estimation uncertainty relating to the Israel-Hamas war as well as the provisions made on the investments relating to the Russia/Ukraine conflict including key judgement and assumptions considered in arriving at any provisions or write downs.

-Held discussions with the investment advisor and inspected investee fund financial information to understand the performance of the investments.
-We obtained understanding on how significant events such as the impact of the Russia/Ukraine conflict have been incorporated into the year-end valuations.
-We challenged the Trustee on key assumptions used by reviewing the fund monitor spreadsheet where the NAV has changed significantly since the previous valuation and has not been adequately supported.
+For a sample of investments, we held discussions with the Investment Advisor and inspected investee fund financial information to understand the performance of the investments.
+We obtained an understanding of how significant events such as the impact of the Russia/Ukraine and Israel-Hamas conflict have been incorporated into the year-end valuations.
+We obtained and reviewed management's assessment of the on-going conflict containing an assessment of their level of exposure to these regions against the overall Trust's portfolio.

-For a sample of investments, we performed back-testing by obtaining audited financial statements for the previous year and corresponding unaudited NAV used in valuing underlying investee entity and compared the NAV as per audited financial statements to the unaudited NAV.
-Where there were differences, we further investigated these to evaluate whether these were appropriate.
-The purpose of this was to obtain comfort over the accuracy of the capital account statements as the audited financial statements are not available at the time of signing.
-We also reviewed the content of the audit opinion of the Funds issued by the auditor and accounting principles applied in the audited financial statements to ensure that these were consistent with fair value principles.
+For a sample of investments, we assessed the accuracy of capital account statements (CAS) provided in advance of audited financial statements through performing backtesting.
+For this, we obtained audited financial statements for the previous year and the corresponding unaudited NAV used in valuing the underlying investee entity and compared the NAV as per audited financial statements to the unaudited NAV.
+Where there were differences, we further investigated these to test the validity of the differences and whether there was any risk of material misstatement arising as a result.
+We also reviewed the content of the audit opinion of the underlying entities issued by the auditor and accounting principles applied in the audited financial statements to assess the consistency of these with fair value principles.